qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - A functions is a view of a mapping.
 - Index (and lookup acceleration structure) are also views to underlying data.
 - Cache is view to underlying data/computation.
+- Lazy evaluation provides a view to the computation result.
 - Virtual memory is a view to physical memory.
 - File system is a view to data on disk.
 The not-on-disk data can also be viewed as files (Unix everything-is-file philosophy).
-- Symbolic link in file systems is a view to other point in file system.
+- Symbolic link in file systems is a view to another point in file system.
 - Database provides generalized views of in-disk/in-memory data.
 - Linux namespaces, hypervisors, sandboxes, etc. provides view of aspects of the system.
-- Proxy, NAT, firewall, virtualized networking etc. provides view of network.
+- Proxy, NAT, firewall, virtualized networking etc. provides manipulated view of network.
 - Transaction isolation in databases provide views of data (e.g. snapshot isolation).
 - Replicated data and redundant data are views to the original data.
+- Multi-tier storage system.
+From small-fast ones to large-slow ones: register, cache, memory, disk, cloud storage.

 [^bits_view]: Also: In hard disk, magnetic field is viewed as bits.
 In CD, the pits and lands are viewed as bits.
 In SSD, the electron's position in floating gate is viewed as bits.
 In fiber optics, light pulses are viewed as bits.
 In quantum computer, the quantum state (like spin of electron) can be viewed as bits. ......